I DON’T KNOW WHY

 9. Hurting others (“How ACoAs Abandon Others” posts)

 Here we’re talking about how we victimize ourselves by beating ourselves up (S-H) for hours, days or years – for having been controlling, hostile, negligent, unfaithful, selfish …. to someone.

 This is not the same as taking responsibility for our actions.
-While our behavior may have adversely affected another person (or not), the internal backlash we suffer afterward is not worth the short-term satisfaction we got from acting out on them in the moment.
+While our behavior may have directly or adversely affected another person (or not), the internal backlash we suffer afterward is not worth the short-term satisfaction we got from acting out on them in the moment.

 NEXT: Victimizing Others

 Reblogged this on Wingsofencouragement.